 This article is part of a series dealing with building best-in-class lithium battery systems from bare cells, primarily for marine use, but a lot of this material finds relevance for low-voltage off-grid systems as well.
-Integrating a lithium battery bank on board a vessel introduces a few additional constraints and challenges that don’t exist with lead-acid […]
+Lithium iron phosphate (LiFePO4) battery banks are quite different from lead-acid batteries and this is most apparent when it comes to […]

 Both these projects embed the key guiding concepts on this site:

 - Exceptional attention to hull design

 The sloop Nordkyn was designed as a high-performance offshore expedition cruising yacht, specifically with the intent of voyaging in remote latitudes.
 It is spacious, comfortable, extensively insulated and easily heated.
 It is light, strong, extremely resilient with multiple watertight bulkheads and phenomenal under sail.

 The underlying philosophy is travelling far, staying and exploring there before finally getting back out.